abjt14/portfolio-concept-1/README.md

 # portfolio
-This is my old developer portfolio (Early 2020).
+This is a developer portfolio concept.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)